 Coastal wetland: all tidal and subtidal lands; all lands with vegetation present that is tolerant of salt water and occurs primarily in a salt water or estuarine habitat; and any swamp, marsh, bog, beach, flat or other contiguous low land that is subject to tidal action during the highest tide level for the year in which an activity is proposed as identified in tide tables published by the National Ocean Service.
 Coastal wetlands may include portions of coastal sand dunes.
-All areas below the maximum spring tide level of the Portland Head Light predicted published high tide level are coastal wetlands.
+All areas below the highest annual tide elevation of the Portland Head Light are coastal wetlands.
 These areas may consist of rocky ledges, sand and cobble beaches, mud flats, etc., in addition to salt marshes and salt meadows.